grassroot-software/grassroot_curriculum/foundations/html_css/html-foundations/links-and-images.md

 Links to pages on other websites on the internet are called absolute links.
 A typical absolute link will be made up of the following parts: `protocol://domain/path`.
 An absolute link will always contain the protocol and domain of the destination.

 We've already seen an absolute link in action.
-The link we created to The Odin Project's About page earlier was an absolute link as it contains the protocol and domain.
+The link we created to The Grassroot Project's About page earlier was an absolute link as it contains the protocol and domain.

 `https://www.theodinproject.com/about`